Valpo Undergraduate Math Research Program (Academic Year)

 The Department of Mathematics and Statistics hosts its own NSF-funded Research Experience for Undergraduates program.
 The Valparaiso Experience in Research by Undergraduate Mathematicians (VERUM) provides an opportunity for rising college sophomores and juniors to engage in a first research experience in mathematics.

 Students in the Department of Mathematics and Statistics present their research findings in a variety of venues, including student and professional conferences at the regional and national levels.
-They are also regular participants in Valpo’s Celebration of Undergraduate Scholarship, held annually in the spring.
+They are also regular participants in Valpo’s Symposium on Undergraduate Research and Creative Expression (SOURCE), held annually in the spring.